GAIR-NLP/cognition-engineering/README.md

 "Act II" (2024-present) transforms models from knowledge retrievers to thought constructors through test-time scaling, establishing mind-level AI connections.
 This work defines cognition engineering's foundations, provides tutorials and implementations, and democratizes access to AI's second paradigm.

+# 🔥 News

+- [2025-04-21] 🎉 🎉 🎉  We have released our paper *"Generative AI Act II: Test Time Scaling Drives Cognition Engineering"* along with all resources!

 # 👋 Is This Paper For You?